 - high blood pressure

 Magnesium can be purchased in a capsule or powder form, or injected.

 According to the Mayo Clinic, recommended dosages of magnesium vary depending on your doctor’s suggestion and based on your personal health needs.
 But a general guideline is to take from 320 milligrams to 420 milligrams, depending on age or gender.

 As always, check with your doctor to discuss recommendations based on your personal health profile.
 If you’d like to learn more about supplements, check out 5 reasons to take nutritional supplements

-I hope this list of 4 supplements everyone should take helps you in your health journey!
+Most of all, I hope this list of 4 supplements everyone should take helps you in your health journey!

 Please let me know what your favorite supplements are in the comment section below.

 You may want to watch 8 Warning Signs of Magnesium Deficiency, Dr. Josh Axe: